Working to restore the rights of life, liberty and the pursuit of happiness to all Californians, and towards a thriving California democracy.

-Democracy wasn’t invented in Philadelphia in the 18th century; it’s a living experiment that is practiced and constantly improved upon all over the world.
+Democracy wasn’t invented or perfected in Philadelphia in the 18th century; it’s a living experiment that is practiced and constantly improved upon all over the world.
 Californians deserve to be in the mainstream of democracy, not on the fringes.

 We stand for:

 - Ending “Taxation Without Representation” for Californians.
 This means advocating for reform of the U.S. Government to comport with the principle of one person, one vote.
 And until it does, seeking to minimize the federal government’s influence over Californians’ lives.

 - Reforming California’s quasi-American system of government, incorporating components of other modern, successful democracies worldwide.

 - Demanding diplomacy before destruction, peaceful coexistence before unwanted interference, and reasonable levels of military spending that will not bankrupt us.